In Historic Move, Biden To Pick Native American Rep. Haaland As Interior Secretary

 The Biden administration has promised to undo a number of environmental rollbacks undertaken over the past four years, and Interior will play a key role.

 President Trump leaned on the agency to help push his broader "energy dominance" agenda.
 The agency's current leader, Secretary David Bernhardt, is a former oil and energy lobbyist.
-His predecessor, Ryan Zinke, a former Montana congressman, resigned amid numerous ethics investigations.
+His predecessor, Ryan Zinke, a former congressman from Montana, resigned amid numerous ethics investigations.

 Under their leadership, national monuments were cleaved, opening up millions of acres of formally protected land to development.
 Millions of acres more — onshore and offshore — were made available for oil and gas leasing.
 Regulations were rolled back on methane emissions and imperiled species protections, among others.